pudly/schmopera-hugo/content/articles/dont-miss-boys-of-paradise.md

 ---
-title: "Don't miss: Boys of Paradise"
+title: "Don&#039;t miss: Boys of Paradise"
 ---

 ## You admit to having a hard time connecting with opera as a general concept - why then did you decide to write one?